I Don't Treat My Son And Daughter Equally

 Today's girl is already empowered!
 She knows what she's capable of achieving, she is fully aware of her equal rights and how to get what she deserves.
 Today's urban Indian girl is born into her home and country when equality is the reality.
 Yes, of course she needs to be sheltered from the perverts of the world, but then so do little boys.
 But believe me today's girl is no damsel in distress.

-In fact I'm actually starting to worry just a little bit now, that if we keep up the way we are we may need motivational videos for our sons very soon titled "ladkiyan rulati nahin".Share
+In fact I'm actually starting to worry just a little bit now, that if we keep up the way we are we may need motivational videos for our sons very soon titled "ladkiyan rulati nahin".Share this quote

 I am a feminist deeply concerned about women's rights but I am first a mother definitely protective about both my children.
 And society today, in its fight to protect and empower women seems to have developed a serious misconception that gender equality is translated to putting down the male gender.
 As a mother of a girl I am proud to see that there are innumerable people looking out for the girl child today, but as a mother of a son I hope this does not come at the price of his self-confidence.